nogdb/libnogdb/CONTRIBUTING.md

  // bad
  RecordDescriptor *recordDescriptorPtr = new RecordDescriptor();
  ```
- - Prefer having a left curly brace in the same line.
+ - Prefer to have a left curly brace in the same line.
  ```cpp
  // good
  if (x == 1) {